Allison Pantuso

-Allison Danielle Pantuso (born June 30, 1997) is an American professional soccer player who plays as a center back or midfielder for USL Super League club Lexington SC.
+Allison Danielle Pantuso (born June 30, 1997) is an American professional soccer player who plays as a center back for USL Super League club Lexington SC.
 Pantuso played college soccer for the Oregon State Beavers before starting her professional career overseas, playing for European clubs FF Lugano, Issy, KuPS, and IFK Kalmar.
 She has also previously played for Brooklyn FC.

 Early life

 Pantuso was born and raised in Thousand Oaks, California, as one of two children of Nick and Kelly Pantuso.
 She started her soccer career as a midfielder and captained both her Oaks Christian High school team and Eagles SC club team.
 With Oaks Christian, Pantuso helped the squad win the CIF Southern California title in her junior year and second place as a senior.
 She was twice named to the All-Maramonte League First Team and once to the Division 2 First Team.

 College career

 Pantuso played four seasons with the Oregon State Beavers soccer program.
 She had a splashy start to her OSU career, tallying a brace in her collegiate debut on August 21, 2015.
 She also scored an overtime match-winner against Kansas, helping Oregon State secure victory in their first ever match against the Jayhawks.
 Additionally, she contributed 3 assists despite never earning a start in her freshman year.

 Pantuso's role soon grew, and she started all of Oregon State's matches in her next two seasons of play.
 She was a Pac-12 Academic Honorable Mention in both years and was the Pac-12 Defensive Player of the Week in October 2017.
 As a senior, Pantuso bagged the OSU captaincy and also earned MVP honors.
 She also was named to the Pac-12 All-Academic Second Team.
-In the end, Pantuso made 71 assists and 4 goals in her time as a Beaver.
+In the end, Pantuso made 71 appearances and scored 4 goals in her time as a Beaver.